 Mount Morris is a tiny town located in the state of Pennsylvania.
 With a population of 645 people and just one neighborhood, Mount Morris is the 932nd largest community in Pennsylvania.

-Because occupations involving physical labor dominate the local economy, Mount Morris is generally considered to be a blue-collar town.
-37.33% of the Mount Morris workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Mount Morris is a town of construction workers and builders, professionals, and sales and office workers.
-There are especially a lot of people living in Mount Morris who work in healthcare (12.00%), office and administrative support (11.33%), and management occupations (10.33%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Mount Morris is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Mount Morris is a town of construction workers and builders, sales and office workers, and professionals.
+There are especially a lot of people living in Mount Morris who work in office and administrative support (17.52%), management occupations (9.49%), and healthcare (9.12%).

 Mount Morris is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Mount Morris home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mount Morris residents report their race to be White.
-Important ancestries of people in Mount Morris include English, Irish, Italian, German, and British.
+Important ancestries of people in Mount Morris include English, Italian, Irish, German, and Scots-Irish.

 The most common language spoken in Mount Morris is English.
 Other important languages spoken here include Italian and Polish.